-2012 Fine Awards for Teamwork Excellence in Health Care
+2013 Fine Awards for Teamwork Excellence in Health Care

-Three local teams are recipients of the fifth annual Fine Awards for Teamwork Excellence in Health Care.
-The awards were presented during a reception at the August Wilson Center for African American Culture Thursday evening.
-Sponsored by The Fine Foundation and the Jewish Healthcare Foundation (JHF), the Fine Awards were established to reinforce the critical role teamwork plays in health care.
-The theme of this year’s awards is “Transitions of Care Partnerships,” focusing on improving outcomes for patients who are transitioning in and out of, or between, different types of care settings and providers.
+On Thursday, November 21, three local teams were honored as recipients of the sixth annual Fine Awards for Teamwork Excellence in Health Care.
+The awards were presented during an evening reception at the August Wilson Center for African American Culture.
+KDKA’s Jon Burnett MC’d the event.
+Sponsored by The Fine Foundation and the Jewish Healthcare Foundation (JHF), the Fine Awards reinforce the critical role teamwork plays in health care.
+The theme of this year’s awards was “Care at the End of Life,” focusing on helping patients make informed decisions and ease physical, emotional, and financial burdens at the end of life.

 - The 2013 Fine Awards for Excellence in Care at End of Life are:

 - Gold: Highmark for Advanced Illness Services (AIS): Enhancing Care at End-of-Life

 - Silver: UPMC’s Palliative and Supportive Institute (PSI) for Palliative Care Integration Across the Continuum